 Blind Spot intersects direct cinema with the visual language of classic American westerns transposed to Argentina.
 It’s mythical panoramas are forever haunted by tales of frontier courage.

 A vision quest documentary, Blind Spot defies the conventional views on blindness to chronicle an inspirational journey of self-discovery, in search of what we see, what we can’t see, and what we overlook.

-The film is currently in development with the generous support of Documentary Channel / CBC.
+The film is currently in post-production with the generous support of Documentary Channel / CBC.